stephenlprice/tableau-webhooks/README.md

 The following sections describe the basic development process of a Tableau Webhooks workflow and provides a high level diagram of a workflow in action to help you get started with webhook automation.

-Tableau Webhooks is built to handle all event types such that you can deploy a single automation server to meet all webhook based Tableau automation needs.
+Tableau Webhooks is built to handle all event types [listed in the documentation](https://www.tableau.com/developer/tools/webhook-api) such that you can deploy a single automation server to meet all webhooks related automation needs.

 </br>